Ready to be seen? Book a real appointment time online, 24/7 — Howell or Bloomfield Township. Takes about a minute, 24/7.

 The most common mistake I see is ignoring the underlying cause while waiting for the nail to regrow.
 Specifically:

-In fungal nail loss: The patient watches the nail regrow for 12 months and then is frustrated that the new nail is already yellow and thick by month 6.
+In fungal nail loss: The patient waits for the nail to regrow and is frustrated that the new nail is already yellow and thick by month 6.
 The fungus never left — it was in the nail bed the entire time, infecting the new nail as it grew.
 Starting antifungal treatment at the time of nail loss (not after regrowth) gives the best outcome.

 In traumatic nail loss from shoe fit: The patient does nothing about the shoes and loses the nail again the following running season.
 Fixing the shoe fit (half size larger, proper width, running shoe volume match) prevents recurrence.